orgua/shepherd_v2_planning/63_flocklab_talks.rst

     - most used modules (from high to low): serial, gpio tracing, actuation, power profiling,
     - most used targets: dpp2-lora, nrf,

-- wireless energy traces were planned for special nodes, also interference
+- wireless energy traces were planned for special nodes, also interference-generators

 Why should we inherit Flocklab
 ------------------------------

 - do we learn something from running it?
 - do we plan to use it more frequently?
-- there are two other potential maintainers
+- there are two other interested parties / maintainers

 Flocklab Details